splunk/observability-workshop/content/en/s4r/9-custom-dashboard/2-add-chart.md

 ---
-title: Adding Charts to Dashboard
+title: Adding charts to the Service Health Dashboard
 linkTitle: 2.
-Add Chart's
+Add Charts
 weight: 2
 ---

 In this section, we are going to use the **Copy and Paste** functionality to extend our dashboard.
-As we have seen before, The APM services dashboard already has several useful charts, so let's reuse them.
 The next step will be to add some more charts for our payment service.

 {{% notice title="Exercise" style="green" icon="running" %}}

-* Revisit APM, select explore, and select the payment service.
-* Select the Dashboard option on the top right of the screen.
-* You should now be on the APM services map with the workshop and payment service selected.
-* Click on the three dots **...** and select *Copy*
-* Note that you now have a **1**  before the **+**  at the top right of the page, indicating you have a copied chart in your clipboard available.
-* Find your War room dashboard again.
+* Find your Service Health Dashboard.
-* Select the  **1+** at the top of the page and select Past Chart. this will create the chart in your dashboard.
+* Select the **2+** at the top of the page and select **Paste charts**, this will create the charts in your custom dashboard.
-* Let's add some more, go back to the APM services dashboard either via the APM  or selecting the *APM services* dashboard group followed by the *service* dashboard from **Dashboards**
-* This time select Error rate, click on the **...**  and select copy, do the same for the error rate chart, but this time choose Add to dashboard.
-This will allow you to select and add multiple charts in one go.
-Note That the **+** now shows the number of charts copied into the clipboard.
-* Return to your war room dashboard and select past charts from the **+* menu.* At this point these charts are not filtered, so let's add the correct filter
 * Add `sf_environment=[WORKSHOPNAME]` and `sf_service=payment_service` to the override filter box.
+* Click {{% button style="blue" %}}Save{{% /button %}}.

 {{% /notice %}}